CPR and Other Useless Things I Do for People

-I’ve done CPR a large amount of times.
+I’ve done CPR a lot of times.

 Chest compressions and ventilations.
 Shock or no shock.